Development Economics (MSc)

 Then students can choose another 36 credits (six moduls) in development or agricultural economics from a wide variety of course offerings, of which one course (6 credits) has to be a seminar.
 Three modules (18 credits) can be chosen freely also among other subjects.
 The master's thesis (30 credits) completes the programme.

 Students have to study abroad for one semester.
 This semester can be spent at a partner university of the Faculty of Economic Sciences of Göttingen University.
 International students are exempt from this requirement.

-Students may apply for the following partner university programmes:
+Students may for example apply for the following partner university programmes:

-- Exchange programme with universities in Latin and South America (Colombia, Brazil, Mexico, Paraguay, El Salvador)
+- Exchange programmes with universities in Latin and South America (Colombia, Chile, Brazil, Mexico, Paraguay, El Salvador)

 - Exchange programme with the Sir Arthur Lewis Institute of Social and Economic Studies (SALISES) University of the West Indies

-- Exchange programme with universities in Asia (for example China - funded by the DAAD, India, Indonesia, and South Korea)
+- Exchange programmes with universities in Asia (for example China - funded by the DAAD, India, Indonesia, and South Korea)

 - European exchange programme ERASMUS

 - Double degree programme in cooperation with the Italian University of Florence.
 Students can earn the degrees "M.A. in Development Economics" (Göttingen) and "M.Sc. in Economics and Development" (Florence).